ML-PSE/Machine_Learning_for_PSE/README.md

 - *LeanPub*:  https://leanpub.com/machineLearningPSE

 ## Original data sources for datasets used in this book:
 [Weblinks mentioned below may change or may no longer exist in future.
-Relevant data files have been provided in the respective folders in this repository.]
+Relevant data files have been provided in the respective folders in this repository.
+If you plan to share or use any dataset, please abide by the license policy (and/or the citation requests, if any) for the dataset.]

 - *Polymer Manufacturing Process Data*: